Debt Camel

 “Should I use my pension to clear debt instead of an IVA?”

 If you are over 55, or will be soon, and have money in a pension, then withdrawing money from your pension is one option for tackling your debts.
 As that article points out, there are a lot of things to consider, so don’t rush into this.
-I look at the general pros and cons of IVAs in Debt Camel’s Guide to IVAs.
+I look at the general pros and cons of IVAs in What is an IVA and how do they work?

 If your debt situation is serious enough for an IVA to be a real possibility, then it would be sensible to consider if using your pension pot is a good alternative.
 Indeed if your pension pot is very large you may find that your creditors will not accept an IVA.

-However there are important negative factors for taking money out of your pension.
+However there are important negative factors with taking money out of your pension.
 These include:

 1. you will be retired a long time, probably decades.
 Don’t make a choice that will leave you struggling when you retire if there are better ways of tackling your debts now;